caominhnguyen05/llm-test-generation/README.md

 streamlit run streamlit_app.py
 ```

-The page will then be available at `http://localhost:8501`.
+The UI page will then be available at `http://localhost:8501`.